intel/mlir-extensions/docs/rfcs/XeGPU.md

 tensor_size = tensor_desc[0] × tensor_desc[1]
 ```

-the following conditions must hold:
+The following conditions must hold:

 * workgroup_size must represent the number of subgroups in a workgroup for a kernel.
 * tensor_desc[0] must be either evenly divisible by sg_layout[0] × sg_data[0], or vice versa.